openstack/neutron-fwaas/README.rst

 ========

 This package contains the code for the Neutron Firewall as a Service (FWaaS) service.
-This includes third-party drivers.
 This package requires Neutron to run.

 External Resources:
 ===================